 According to Age UK, if you’re receiving the following state benefits, then you can apply for a budgeting loan.

-• Pension Credit.
+- Pension Credit.

-• Income Support.
+- Income Support.

-• Income-based Jobseeker’s Allowance or income-related.
+- Income-based Jobseeker’s Allowance or income-related.

-• Employment and Support Allowance.
+- Employment and Support Allowance.

-Click here to find out more about budgeting Loans.
+Click here to find out more about budgeting loans.

 Food banks

-You can find such services in a lot of countries, but in the UK the largest food back operator is The Trussell Trust.
+You can find such services in a lot of countries, but in the UK the largest food bank operator is The Trussell Trust.
 But you’ll be able to find ones that aren’t part of The Trussell Trust by visiting your local council’s website.
 There’s no shame in using a food bank.
 When I was a child, my mum often had to rely on one.
-I now try to donate to these much needed services as often as possible.
+I now try to donate to these much-needed services as often as possible.
 Although in an ideal world, they wouldn’t need to exist.

-You can get a referral to a find bank through the Citizens Advice.
+You can get a referral to a find bank through Citizens Advice.
 You can also use The Trussell Trust’s website to track down your local hubs.
 Click here to be taken to their website.
 You can also try using the Food Bank Finder by clicking here.

 Summary